dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 Fixing tech debt can be difficult, but it is significantly more difficult with 117 interruptions per day and 80 PR reviews per month.
 On top of this, everything becomes more difficult with more people.
 Everything!
-Try agreeing on date with 20 people.
+Try agreeing on a date with 20 people.

 The items on the list can combine together to create e.g. large amounts of bugs, very slow pipelines or a lot of questions.